mourner/rbush/README.md

 ]);
 ```

-Builds a tree with the given rectangle data from scratch.
-Bulk loading like this is many times faster than inserting data items one by one.
+That's usually ~2-3 times faster than inserting items one by one.

 #### Data Format